 The number of cabins you require

 The kind of charter you enjoy (active, relaxed, spontaneous etc)

 Approximate weekly budget

 Based on this information, we will be in a great position to advise the best yachts available to you, the best itinerary for your Italian yachting vacation, and to answer any other questions you may have.
-212 Yachts have years of experience with global yacht charters, ranging from 20 metre yachts for a long weekend, to 70 metre super yachts for a month of cruising.
+212 Yachts have years of experience with global yacht rentals, ranging from 20 metre yachts for a long weekend, to 70 metre super yachts for a month of cruising.

 To begin planning your yacht rental Italy, contact our team today.